 The length of each cable route varies and cable routes frequently extend across county boundaries.
 The cable fluid acts as an electrical insulator and aids the conduction of heat away from the conductor allowing the cable to be run more efficiently.
 Fluid filled cables are largely located in urban/suburban areas and so are particularly vulnerable to third party interference or damage.
-Over time cables can develop leaks due to corrosion / fracture/ defects in the cable sheath and in joints and terminations.
+Over time cables can develop leaks due to corrosion/fracture/defects in the cable sheath and in joints and terminations.
 When such leaks occur, there is potential for pollution to occur to surface water, groundwater, soils and ecology.

-A leak was identified by Electricity Supply Board (ESB) at this site in January 2016 and repaired in November 2018.
+A leak was identified and repaired by ESB at this location in September 2009.
 AECOM understand that the fluid type lost from the cable was a low viscosity blend of linear alkyl benzene (LAB).